butfirstchai.com

 cover the pot tightly and cook on low

-Cover the pot with foil or cloth and close with the lid tightly.
+Cover the pot with foil or a cloth and close the lid tightly.
 Turn the flame to the lowest and let it cook for 20 or 30 minutes.
 Serve hot with cold salad and yoghurt or Laban.

 kalam polow